Distance Sensor#

 clear row (1) on [Brain v]

-• True – The Distance Sensor has detected an object of the specified size.
+• True — The Distance Sensor detects an object of the selected size.

-• False – The Distance Sensor has not detected an object of the specified size.
+• False — The Distance Sensor does not detect an object of the selected size.

 <[Distance1 v] object size is [small v]?>